cryptoversus-io/.github/profile/README.md

 ---

 ## 🏢 Our Strategic Affiliation with AcmeWerx
 CryptoVersus is a wholly commercial subsidiary of **AcmeWerx**, a diversified technology enterprise.
-AcmeWerx started as an intellectual property holding company in October 2018 (patent US9069626B2) and uses its UnsterWerx platform—based on Dr. Whetsel’s Trusted Client-Centric Application Architecture (TC2A2)—to enable secure data exchange.
+AcmeWerx began as an intellectual property holding company in October 2018—protecting innovations such as patent [US9069626B2](https://patentimages.storage.googleapis.com/78/dc/6b/02571988bca951/US9069626.pdf).
+Based on Dr. Whetsel’s Trusted Client-Centric Application Architecture (TC2A2), the UnsterWerx platform enables secure data exchange by converting disparate data into a universal dataset for seamless sharing and manipulation.

 > **Important:** AcmeWerx, not CryptoVersus, handles government-approved services and compliance.
 CryptoVersus operates exclusively in the commercial space.